Windsor & Eton Central railway station: Decline

 On 17 November 1968, platforms 3 and 4 were taken out of use, followed on 5 September 1969 by platform 2.
 Later, the remaining platform was also truncated, twice, at each rebuild of the station.

 Royalty & Empire

-In 1982 British Railways and Madame Tussauds restored the station, creating an exhibition called Royalty & Empire (initially Royalty & Railways).
+In 1982, British Railways and Madame Tussauds restored the station, creating an exhibition called Royalty & Empire (initially Royalty & Railways).
 The exhibition recalled the Diamond Jubilee of Queen Victoria in 1897, using displays of wax models and an audio-visual show featuring early Audio-Animatronic figures.
+It opened on 2 April 1983.
 After entering the exhibition via the ticket office, visitors would be greeted by a scene on the platform depicting the arrival of the Royal Train, complete with figures of station staff and a full size replica train.